 She has performed for Alden Moves Dance Theatre, Buglisi Dance Theatre, Azul Dance Theatre, Gil Kuno's Six String Sonics, The, Multicultural Sonic Evolution (MuSE) at festivals and venues in Japan and the US, such as Zankel Hall at Carnegie Hall, The New York International Fringe Festival, The Ailey Citigroup Theater, NHK Hall, the Tennozu Galaxy Theatre Tokyo, Theater Apple Tokyo, and The Jazz Dance Art Association of Japan.

-Her musical theatre credits include: Liat in South Pacific (West Virginia Public Theatre and Midtown Arts Center) , Yvette in Miss Saigon, Tribe in Hair: The American Tribal Love-Rock Musical, and Pigtails in Oklahoma!
+Her musical theatre credits include: Liat in South Pacific (West Virginia Public Theatre and Midtown Arts Center) , Yvette in Miss Saigon, Hair: The American Tribal Love-Rock Musical, Pippin, Oklahoma!, and Unto These Hills.